 Applying patches and updates in a timely manner; ideally no longer than 7 days after the patch or update becomes available (if practical)

+Critical Infrastructure Committee Feedback: The committee noted that additional clarity concerning this finding, analysis, and recommendation would aid in the identification of considerations for standards development.

+Regarding the securing of web applications against common vulnerabilities, the committee noted that the identification of OWASP Top 10 is helpful but that it would be beneficial if Sandia National Laboratories could identify potential modifications to the standards for specific steps to mitigate those vulnerabilities.

+The committee also noted the benefit of a final report that would identify which communications should be encrypted and would identify specific recommendations regarding best practices for encryption algorithms, including the method of encryption and relevant details on implementation such as key length.

+Additionally, regarding the recommendation to utilize the latest version of all critical standards, the committee noted that it would be helpful if Sandia National Laboratories could identify the minimum acceptable versions of these standards and/or the versions of these standards that should no longer be utilized due to known cybersecurity risks.

+Finally, the committee noted a need for additional information to further clarify potential modifications to the standards that should be considered as part of recommendations to verify and validate all external outputs.

-Critical Infrastructure Committee Feedback:Business Operations Practices and Standards Report – Section 6.1.1 NAESB Standards Refer to Vulnerable Versions of Communication Protocols
+Business Operations Practices and Standards Report – Section 6.1.1 NAESB Standards Refer to Vulnerable Versions of Communication Protocols

 Sandia Finding: NAESB standards contain references to specific versions of communication protocols that may be vulnerable to attacks discovered since the publication of those standards.
 For example, the standards require the use of the Secure Sockets Layer (SSL) protocol, which has been replaced by the Internet Engineering Task Force (IETF) with the Transport Layer Security (TLS) protocol.
 For reference, a table listing the locations of SSL references in the reviewed documents can be found in Section 10 (Appendix B).